-Many spiral hams come flavored, fully cooked and with slices started.
-This makes them a relatively quick and easy meal option.
+Spiral-cut hams come fully cooked and with slices already started, which makes them a relatively quick and easy meal option.
 It also means you only bake them to heat them, not to cook them.
 Confirm on the packaging that the product you have is indeed fully cooked; if it's not, you'll need considerably more cooking time.
 Also, check the package directions for any special instructions specific to the size, style or flavoring of your particular spiral ham.
 For example, bone-in hams warm through faster than boneless cuts, and certain glazes are more prone to burning.

 Position an oven rack one or two slots below the middle tier so that the spiral ham is approximately centered in the oven during baking.
 Preheat the oven to 350 degrees Fahrenheit.